ngjunsiang/laymansguide-src/season5/issue058/issue058.md

 3 MOV  R2, MEM1011
 ```

-The first instruction is to load data from memory, and this is gonna take a little while.
-The second instruction can’t start yet, so sending it to the ALU immediately after the first instruction will result in some wastage of clock cycles: the ALU will just be sitting there, waiting for data before it can do its thing.
+The third instruction is to store data from the CPU register to physical memory, and this is gonna take a little while.
+Sending subsequent instructions to the ALU immediately after the third instruction will result in some wastage of clock cycles: the ALU will just be sitting there, waiting for the data to be available in main memory before it can do its thing.

-Why not schedule an instruction from another application while waiting, and send instruction 2 to the ALU later when the data is ready?
+Why not schedule an instruction, even from another application, while waiting?
 It doesn’t matter if the other application’s instruction came later, if it can be executed now we might as well do it.

 This, in a nutshell-issue, is out-of-order execution.

 ## Analogy: old-school robot bank teller

 Let’s model a CPU core as two execution units: an ALU and a LSU.
 The ALU is a robot bank teller that does what the customer asks, while the LSU is a robot bank teller that retrieves data from and stores data back to the bank’s database (i.e. memory).
-Two such robot bank tellers work at a teller counter (CPU core)
+Two such robot bank tellers work at a teller counter (CPU core).

-If a customer needs to check their bank balance, the following instructions need to happen (like I said, this is old-school; no ibanking or ATMs here, because analogy).
+If a customer needs to check their bank balance, the following instructions need to happen (like I said, this is old-school; no iBanking or ATMs here, because analogy).

 1. **GET** ID from customer
 2. **LOAD** bank account owner from memory (using ID number)